Sevan Nişanyan: The Wrong Republic

+The common thread linking the major political movements that dominate the generations educated under the Republic is hostility toward the West: Islamism, Nationalism, and Socialism are all united itheir desire to close off Turkey’s horizons to the societies that have created the universal civilization.

 Nişanyan Yeradları (formerly Index Anatolicus)

 In 2010, Nişanyan published a toponymic study that documents the historical origins and linguistic roots of geographical names in Turkey.
 The study examines place names from various languages, including Turkish, Greek, Armenian, Kurdish, and others, providing insights into their etymology and historical changes.
 The project also tracks modifications to place names over time, particularly those changed during the 20th century under the Turkification policies of the Turkish Republic.

-The project went online in 2010, and developed into an effort to document all the historic toponyms of Turkey.
-The current database includes over 56,000 mapped place-names and can be viewed online at nisanyanmap.com.
+The project went online in 2010, and developed into an effort to document all the historic toponyms of Turkey and neighboring countries.
+The current database includes over 75.500 mapped place-names and can be viewed online at nisanyanyeradlari.com.